arbor-sim/arbor/doc/install.rst

 The first step to building with MPI support is to set the ``CC`` and ``CXX`` environment variables to refer to the mpi compiler wrappers.

 ..
 Note::
-    MPI distributions provide *compiler wrappers* for compiling MPI applications.
+    MPI distributions provide **compiler wrappers** for compiling MPI applications.

-    In the example above the C and C++ compiler wrappers for C and C++ called ``mpicc`` and ``mpicxx`` respectively.
+    In the example above the compiler wrappers for C and C++ called ``mpicc`` and ``mpicxx`` respectively.
 The name of the compiler wrapper is dependent on the MPI distribution.